The Tao of Physics

 The Tao of Physics: An Exploration of the Parallels Between Modern Physics and Eastern Mysticism is a 1975 book by physicist Fritjof Capra.
 A bestseller in the United States, it has been translated into 23 languages.
-Capra summarized his motivation for writing the book: “Science does not need mysticism and mysticism does not need science.
-But man needs both.”
+Capra summarized his motivation for writing the book: "Science does not need mysticism and mysticism does not need science.
+But man needs both."

 Origin

 According to the preface of the first edition, reprinted in subsequent editions, Capra struggled to reconcile theoretical physics and Eastern mysticism and was at first "helped on my way by 'power plants'" or psychedelics, with the first experience "so overwhelming that I burst into tears, at the same time, not unlike Castaneda, pouring out my impressions to a piece of paper". (p.
 12, 4th ed.)

 Capra later discussed his ideas with Werner Heisenberg in 1972, as he mentioned in the following interview excerpt:

 I had several discussions with Heisenberg.
 I lived in England then [circa 1972], and I visited him several times in Munich and showed him the whole manuscript chapter by chapter.
 He was very interested and very open, and he told me something that I think is not known publicly because he never published it.
 He said that he was well aware of these parallels.
 While he was working on quantum theory he went to India to lecture and was a guest of Tagore.
 He talked a lot with Tagore about Indian philosophy.
 Heisenberg told me that these talks had helped him a lot with his work in physics, because they showed him that all these new ideas in quantum physics were in fact not all that crazy.
 He realized there was, in fact, a whole culture that subscribed to very similar ideas.
 Heisenberg said that this was a great help for him.
 Niels Bohr had a similar experience when he went to China.

-Bohr adopted the yin yang symbol as part of his coat of arms when he was knighted in 1947, it is claimed in the book that it was a result of orientalist influences.
+Bohr adopted the yin yang symbol as part of his coat of arms when he was knighted in 1947; it is claimed in the book that it was a result of orientalist influences.

 The Tao of Physics was followed by other books of the same genre like The Hidden Connection, The Turning Point and The Web of Life in which Capra extended the argument of how Eastern mysticism and scientific findings of today relate, and how Eastern mysticism might also have the linguistic and philosophical tools required to undertake to some of the biggest scientific challenges remaining.

+Afterword to the third edition

+In the afterword to the third edition (published in 1982, pp 360–368 of the 1991 edition) Capra offers six suggestions for a new paradigm in science.